3 Major AWS Cost Optimization Strategies to Use

 How Can We Help

 Optimizing costs through AWS use is, as you can see, a challenging task.
-It requires consistent review of services, new options, and comparison of costs within AWS services and tools.
+It requires a consistent review of services, new options, and comparison of costs within AWS professional services and tools.
 Indeed, a small team could spend most of their days on this task alone.

 Romexsoft is here to provide a deep audit of your cloud infrastructure and show you where cost savings can be achieved.
-We provide custom solutions based on your needs and budget – tagging topologies, billing alerts, monitoring and adjusting all strategies, architectures, and plans, and full backup and recovery testing, as well as 24/7 AWS tech support services.
+We provide custom solutions based on your needs and budget – tagging topologies, billing alerts, monitoring and adjusting all strategies, architectures, and plans, and full backup and recovery testing, as well as 24/7 DevOps support services.
 Get in touch today to discover how we can reduce your AWS bill!